The-Strategy-Unit/data_science/README.md

 We may end up splitting off some of these elements to make them easier to deploy, we haven't quite thought it through yet.
 If stuff does move around we'll update the README

 Please note this project uses renv.
-On Windows, I needed to install the R toolchain [RTools](https://cran.r-project.org/bin/windows/Rtools/) to compile some of the projects
+On Windows, I needed to install the R toolchain [RTools](https://cran.r-project.org/bin/windows/Rtools/) to compile some of the packages